Attention A T users. To access the menus on this page please perform the following steps.

 Bill Cantrell, MDiv, BCC Associate Director of Chaplaincy

-Father Bill Cantrell is the Associate Director of Chaplaincy for Mental Health and Chaplaincy.
-Chaplain Cantrell has a broad range of experience as parish priest, Navy chaplain (currently assigned as Joint Staff Chaplain [Reserve], Office of the Chairman of the Joint Chiefs of Staff, Religious Affairs), hospice and hospital chaplain, and President/CEO of St. Jude’s Ranch for Children.
-His experience includes leadership roles with Caregiver Occupational Stress, Navy West Special Psychiatric Rapid Intervention Team, Combat Operational Stress First Aid, and in the development and facilitation of group spirituality sessions for PTSD treatment programs for active duty service members.
-He is a catholic priest of the Personal Ordinariate of the Chair of St. Peter.
+Father Bill Cantrell is Associate Director of Chaplaincy for Mental Health and Chaplaincy.
+Chaplain Cantrell brings a broad range of experience as parish priest, Navy chaplain (currently assigned as Commander Naval Forces Europe-Commander Naval Forces Africa-Commander Naval Force Sixth Fleet), hospice and hospital chaplain, and President/CEO of St. Jude’s Ranch for Children.
+His experience includes assignment to the Chairmen of the Joint Chiefs of Staff Religious Affairs Office, Department of Defense lead for VA Mental Health & Chaplaincy, National Co-Coordinator for the VA/DoD learning Collaborative, faculty for the Mental Health Integration for Chaplain Services training, co-producer of and presenter in over 6o hours of professional chaplain training videos, and contributing author and co-author to a number of publications and reports related to chaplaincy and spirituality.
+His Navy experience includes leading roles in Caregiver Occupational Stress, Navy West Special Psychiatric Rapid Intervention Team, Combat Operational Stress First Aid, and in the development and facilitation of group spirituality sessions for PTSD treatment programs for active duty service members.
+He is a Roman Catholic priest of the Personal Ordinariate of the Chair of St. Peter.

 Jennifer H. Wortmann, PhD Psychologist, Training Expert